 EQUALTIQ’s ultimate goal is to reduce energy costs more than 30% in hotels and buildings.

-DEXMA’s software, DEXCell Energy Manager is a cloud-based energy management solution.
+DEXMA Platform, is a cloud-based energy management solution.
 It allows users to visualize their entire energy usage data and detect savings opportunities.
 The APPs will enhance the current DEXCell features and will be focused on: (DFA) Demand Forecast Assessment, (SaDSM/ADSM) Automatic and Semi-Automatic Demand Side Management, (EP) Energy Procurement and (DR) Demand Response.
-To offer an appealing solution, the customer needs to have a basic maintenance fee on the DEXCell platform to be able to run the apps.
+To offer an appealing solution, the customer needs to have a basic maintenance fee on the DEXMA Platform to be able to run the apps.

 Energy costs for hotels and office buildings have an important impact in their profitability.
 It might not come as a shock that energy is tertiary buildings’ biggest operating cost after salaries.
 Moreover, if operations remain the same, energy costs will continue to rise as they have been since 2005.
 EQUALTIQ APPs will help offset the latter by offering customers high performance tools on energy.
 The solutions offered by the APPs will help protect and increase margins in the real estate market sector.